Fix Mobile Network State Disconnected – Android

 Q2.
 What is Mobile Network State Disconnected?

 A2.
-It is a common issue when the SIM card registration to the network fails.
+It is a common issue when the SIM card registration on the network fails.

 A3.
 The first thing you should do is go into Settings > General > Reset and tap Reset network settings.
 Once done, you can try to establish a connection again.